young-jon/biotensorflow/README.md

 # biotensorflow

-Code repository with deep learning algorithms optimized for biological applications---developed by members of the Lu lab and written using Python 2.7 and TensorFlow.
+Code repository with deep learning algorithms developed for biological applications---developed by members of the Lu lab and written using Python 2.7 and TensorFlow.
 In general, all code should be tested before pushing to the repository.

 How to run a Stack Restricted Boltzmann Machine - Deep Autoencoder (SRBM-DA).
 An SRBM-DA is also known as a Deep Belief Network (DBN):